a-b-street/abstreet/docs/dev.md

   - To warp to an object by numeric ID: press **Control+j**
   - To enter debug mode with all sorts of goodies: press **Control+D**
 - You can start the game in different modes using flags:
-  - `cargo run -- --dev ../data/system/maps/downtown.bin` starts on a particular map
+  - `cargo run --bin game -- --dev data/system/maps/downtown.bin` starts on a particular map
-  - `cargo run ../data/system/scenarios/downtown/weekday.bin` starts with a scenario (which is tied to a certain map)
+  - `cargo run --bin game -- data/system/scenarios/downtown/weekday.bin` starts
-  - `cargo run -- --challenge=trafficsig/tut2` starts on a particular challenge.
+    with a scenario (which is tied to a certain map)
+  - `cargo run --bin game -- --challenge=trafficsig/tut2` starts on a particular challenge.
 See the list of aliases by passing in a bad value here.
-  - `cargo run ../data/player/saves/montlake/no_edits_unnamed/00h00m20.3s.bin`
+  - `cargo run --bin game -- data/player/saves/montlake/no_edits_unnamed/00h00m20.3s.bin`
     restores an exact simulation state.
 Savestates are found in debug mode (**Control+D**) -- they're probably confusing for the normal player experience, so they're hidden for now.
-  - `cargo run -- --tutorial=12` starts somewhere in the tutorial
+  - `cargo run --bin game -- --tutorial=12` starts somewhere in the tutorial
   - Adding `--edits='name of edits'` starts with edits applied to the map.
 - All code is automatically formatted using https://github.com/rust-lang/rustfmt; please run `cargo +nightly fmt` before